cyrusimap/cyrus-imapd/docsrc/imap/developer/install-xapian.rst

     If CJK support is not required in your environment, you can use Cyrus with a standard upstream Xapian 1.4 release.
 Skip this section and move straight on to :ref:`Configuring Xapian <configuring-xapian>`.
-If you need CJK support, you will still need to use the cyruslibs Xapian fork and compile from source.
+If you need CJK support, you will still need to use the third_party Xapian fork and compile from source.

-The cyrusimap/cyruslibs repository provides a pre-patched copy of 1.5-dev Xapian, ready for use with Cyrus.
+The third\_party directory provides a pre-patched copy of 1.5-dev Xapian, ready for use with Cyrus.
 We are working on having the patches integrated upstream.

 Compiling Xapian requires gcc 4.9 or later.

-To build Xapian, fetch the cyruslibs package which comes with pre-patched Xapian and some other dependencies.
+To build Xapian, build the third\_party packages which come with pre-patched Xapian and some other dependencies.
 They are installed in ``/usr/local/cyruslibs`` by default unless overridden on the command line.